IlirT/hello-world/README.md

 	Clone from the github repository: https://github.com/pykalman/pykalman
 	go into the package directory and type: $ sudo python setup.py install
 #### scipy
-	scipy is a python packages that
+	scipy is a python packages for scientific methods and implementations
 	$ sudo apt-get install python-scipy
 #### munkres
-	munkres is a python packages that
+	munkres is a python packages that implements the assignment method for the global nearest neighbor method
 	$ sudo apt-get install python-munkres

 ## Demonstration

-After installing all dependencies and compiling the leg_tracker (catkin_make) it be run with the command: roslaunch leg_tracker joint_leg_tracker.launch.
+After installing all dependencies and compiling the leg_tracker (catkin_make) it can be run with the command: roslaunch leg_tracker joint_leg_tracker.launch.
 To only work on the leg_tracker there exist three demo files in the launch directory of the leg_tracker

 ## Executables